 [Rate the strength of negative reaction to the prospect of having to weigh once weekly (no more often, no less often) over the subsequent four weeks.
 This assumes that the participant would thereby be made aware of his or her weight.
 Positive reactions should be rated 9.
 In common with all severity items, the rating should generally represent the mode for the entire month.
 Ask the participant to describe in detail how he or she would have reacted and rate accordingly.
 Check whether other aspects of the participant's life would have been influenced.
 Do not prompt with the terms "slight", "moderate" or "marked".
 If the participant would not have complied with such weighing because it would have been extremely disturbing, rate 6.]

-- 0 No reaction
+0 - No reaction

-- 1 -

-- 2 Slight reaction
+2 - Slight reaction

-- 2 v 3 -

-- 4 Moderate reaction (definite reaction, but manageable)
+4 - Moderate reaction (definite reaction, but manageable)

-- 5 -

 6 - Marked reaction (pronounced reaction which would affect other aspects of the participant's life)